William M. Feehan: Personal life

+Feehan lived in Flushing, Queens.
+Feehan was married to Elizabeth Ann Keegan (1933–1996) for 40 years until her death in 1996, three days after her 63rd birthday.

 Death and legacy

-On September 11, 2001, during September 11 attacks, Feehan was at a forward command post during the collapse of the North Tower of the World Trade Center, and was killed in that event.
+On September 11, 2001, during the September 11 attacks, Feehan was at a forward command post during the collapse of the North Tower of the World Trade Center, and was killed in that event.
 He was 71.
-Tom Junod, writing in Esquire magazine, wrote that surviving first responders remember Feehan admonishing a bystander who was recording individuals jumping from the building's windows, asking them "Don't you have any human decency?"
+Tom Junod, writing in Esquire, wrote that surviving first responders remember Feehan admonishing a bystander who was recording individuals jumping from the building's windows, asking them "Don't you have any human decency?"

 Feehan was survived by his daughters, Elizabeth Feehan and Tara Davan, and sons, William Feehan and firefighter John Feehan, who had worked in Squad Company 252 and as Captain of Engine 249.
 He was also survived by six grandchildren.
 At the National 9/11 Memorial, Feehan is memorialized at the South Pool, on Panel S-18.

-In 2015 the FDNY acquired a fireboat named after Feehan.
+In 2015, the FDNY acquired a fireboat named after Feehan.
 The vessel is a fast response fireboat, capable of pumping 8,000 gallons per minute, with a top speed of 40 knots.
 It is 66 feet long and was made by using scrap metal from the Twin Towers.